Aside >> How Ironic: This is the Top News

 When engineers are left unchecked they will try to solve every problem that comes up with a technology solution.
 In this case the green badge feature probably is a necessary feature, but that doesn’t mean the entire system had to move to Cassandra at the very same time they were deploying a new version of their site.
 In hindsight it probably would have been a lot smarter to change features or change database technology.
 Doing both at the same time at the same time has proven to be perilous.

-Posted in Database, Programming | Tagged , | Comments Off
+Posted in Database, Programming | Tagged , | Comments Off on The Digg Debacle

 Powered by Nginx